-Click here to book tickets for Breathe.
+Click here to book tickets for The Rider.

 January’s film ‘About Time’ was a good film with a very strong message at the end, which I do hope everyone got.
 We were hoping to show ‘Philomena’ in February but this is now not possible, we will be showing ‘We bought a Zoo’, we have only had positive reports of this true life Story.
 We will be showing Philomena later in the year so please check with the web site or phone Ken or Lesley for details of this and other films we have in store.